dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 }
 ```

-Note the last "https" header value which is required to inform the
+Note the last `https` header value which is required to inform the
 servlet container that the request is coming over HTTPS.
 In order for
-tomcat to properly produce Location URLs using https you also need to
+Tomcat to properly produce `Location` URL headers using HTTPS you also need t
-add two other parameters to the Connector in tomcat's server.xml file:
+o add two other parameters to the Connector in the Tomcat `server.xml` file:

 ```xml
 <Connector scheme="https" proxyPort="443" />
 ```

-### Enabling caching and SSL with nginx
+### Enabling caching with nginx

 <!--DHIS2-SECTION-ID:install_enabling_caching_ssl_nginx-->